vrenkens/nabu/README.md

 - rate: the sampling rate

 It returns the computed features as a [seq_length x feature_dim] numpy array.
-The get_utt method shpuld return the dimension of the computed features.
+The get_dim method should return the dimension of the computed features.
 Some implemented feature computers:

 - nabu/processing/feature_computers/fbank.py